-ASSAM is dominated by the mighty River Brahmaputra, whose huge, lush valley is sandwiched between the Himalayan foothills to the north and the Meghalayan hills and plateau to the south.
-An attractive state, Assam is one of India’s few oil regions, and produces around sixty percent of the nation’s tea.
-However, the industry is not as profitable as it once was, and for the marginalized adivasis – tribal people from various indigenous groups, brought in from central India by the British to work as indentured labourers on the plantations – depressingly little has changed since colonial times.
+Assam is dominated by the mighty River Brahmaputra, and its vast, lush valley sandwiched between the Himalayan foothills to the north and the Meghalayan hills and plateau to the south.
+An attractive state carpeted by plantations, forests and paddy fields, Assam is one of India’s few oil regions, and produces around sixty percent of the nation’s tea.
+However, the industry is not as profitable as it once was, and for the marginalized baganiyas (tea workers), mainly adivasis – tribal people brought in from central India by the British to work as indentured labourers on the plantations – depressingly little has changed since colonial times.

-The state capital GUWAHATI (or Gauhati) lies on the banks of the Brahmaputra, whose swollen sandy channel is so wide that the far shore is often invisible.
-It’s a dirty and crowded city, but as it’s the main gateway to the region you will probably need to stay here for at least a night or two.
-The busy downtown market area contrasts sharply with the rural riverside northeast of the centre, and the surrounding hills beyond.
-Guwahati’s main attractions are the Kamakhya, Navagraha and Umananda temples, while northwest of the city are the silk village of Sualkachi, the pilgrimage site of Hajo and Manas National Park.
+The state capital, GUWAHATI (or Gauhati), lies on the banks of the mighty Brahmaputra.
+Although some of the old town still retains its character, Guwahati is a rapidly expanding city of shopping malls and heaving bazaars and as it is the main gateway to the region you will probably need to stay here for a night or two.
+Guwahati’s main attractions are the Kamakhya, Navagraha and Umananda temples, while northwest of the city are the silk village of Sualkuchi, the pilgrimage site of Hajo and Manas National Park.

 Kaziranga National Park